HariharanJayashankar/dynare_python/README.md

-# dynare_python
+# Dynare on Python

-How to use dynare with Python
+Turns out its very easy to use dynare with python.
+I wish I knew this before.
+The possibilities are now limitless.

+The steps are in the .ipynb file